 Ramadan is a special month for Muslims.
 It is the month where we seek to increase our spirituality and get ourselves closer to God.
 Fasting marks a significant act of worship that defines the month-long spiritual experience.
 However, beyond abstaining from thirst and hunger from dawn to dusk, what exactly is the significance of fasting?
 In this article, we break down four ways to internalise the essence of fasting in Islam and the significance of Ramadan.

-The act of fasting practised by Muslims worldwide is, in essence, a practice that is neither unique nor exclusive to the faith of Islam.
-In ordaining the Muslims to fast, God had described that indeed this act of fasting had been practised by the people of the other traditions.
-Muslims believe that fasting had been prescribed to the followers of the previous Prophets, including the people of Moses, Jesus, Noah (peace be upon them) and others.
+The act of fasting practised by Muslims worldwide is, in essence, a practice that is neither unique nor exclusive to Islam.
+In ordaining Muslims to fast, God had described that indeed this act of fasting had been practised by the people of the other traditions.
+Muslims believe that fasting had been prescribed to the followers of the previous Prophets, including the people of Noah, Moses, Jesus (peace be upon them) and others a.s.

 Allah s.w.t says in the Quran,

 يَا أَيُّهَا الَّذِينَ آمَنُواْ كُتِبَ عَلَيْكُمُ الصِّيَامُ كَمَا كُتِبَ عَلَى الَّذِينَ مِن قَبْلِكُمْ لَعَلَّكُمْ تَتَّقُونَ